bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 ### Step 2: Identify page and potential changes for each section
 The product page has different sections:

-1. **Product description:** Includes fields like product name, descriptio, ministry and hosting tier.
+1. **Product description:** Includes fields like product name, description, ministry and hosting tier.

 2. **Team contacts:** Product Owner and Technical Lead(s).
 The contacts need to have an IDIR, if you need to change them, editing the email field will autopopulate their new information.